CoExpNetViz/CoExpNetViz/README.md

 # CoExpNetViz

-The development of this plugin was part of a master project at the department of Plant Systems Biology - UGent.
+The development of this plugin was done at the department of Plant Systems Biology - UGent.

 Visit the [official website for CoExpNetViz](http://bioinformatics.psb.ugent.be/webtools/coexpr/index.php) at: